Nuffield Australia 2015 Scholar

 Closing the knowledge gap for Australia’s organic farm industry

 “When I first started this journey, I thought I would find a “silver bullet”, but from early on in my travels, I saw organic farmers experiencing similar challenges to what we face here in Australia.
 Instead, I found different approaches that can help our industry’s practices become more sustainable over time.
 It is not a one size fits all approach, but rather a combination of principles that can lead to better results year on year.”

-On his travels, Nathan discovered that weeding equipment and traditional compost formulas aren’t likely to be so heavily relied upon in the future.
+Nathan discovered that weeding equipment and traditional compost formulas aren’t likely to be so heavily relied upon in the future.
 There are also huge benefits in establishing a community of likeminded farmers to trial new ideas and technologies.

 “Ensuring good soil health - physical, chemical and biological properties - is critical.
 If we can develop higher soil fertility and fewer ‘cash-type’ crops in rotation, weeding equipment won’t be relied on so heavily, or only required in emergency situations.
 Compared to countries like the Netherlands and the USA, Australia is quite inefficient in its gross revenue per hectare of production for organic areas, especially when you consider that we have more than 50 per cent of the world’s certified organic land mass.

 “Looking ahead, we will need to investigate and evaluate new areas such as GPS guidance, crops tailored to consumer preferences and organic no till.
 Having a community of organic farmers to trial these new practices may also lower costs and provide better results in the long term.
 I strongly believe that organic farming has a vibrant future here in Australia, and with the right support and pursuit of best practice across the board, it is well on its way to becoming a mainstay of Australian horticulture".